 In tiny Nappanee, an Amish man parks his buggy by a gas pump, a living metaphor for the way new and old coexist in northern Indiana.
 Some people come here for classic Amish Country: 31 kinds of pie at Das Dutchman Essenhaus, hand-sewn gifts and homemade jellies at Little Helpers Quilt Shop, treasure-hunting at the Shipshewana Flea Market.
 But towns like Goshen, Middlebury and Elkhart also are modern communities.

 - St. Charles Riverboat Cruises.
 Photo courtesy of St. Charles Convention and Visitors Bureau.

 Fox River Valley, Illinois: 60 miles west of Chicago

 An hour west of Chicago’s Loop, the Fox River provides a soothing backdrop to towns brimming with indulgent eats, stores housed in historical homes and posh places to stay.
 Three towns along the winding river offer restful diversions with a nod to history: Catch a household name playing at St. Charles’ historical Arcada Theater, or just 3 miles south, explore Geneva’s shopping district, where boutiques fill preserved storefronts.
 And just minutes from Oswego’s charming Main Street—with brick-paved sidewalks—is a family-run winery.

-Crystal Lake, Illinois: 50 miles northwest of Chicago
+Mount Morris, Illinois: 100 miles northwest of Chicago

-Michigan’s Sunset Coast: 70 miles east of Chicago
+Michigan’s southwest shore: 70 to 150 miles east of Chicago